IDAES/idaes-pse/docs/source/models/pressure_changer.rst

 * thermodynamic_assumption - indicates which thermodynamic assumption should be used when constructing the model.
 Options are:

     - 'isothermal' - (default) assumes no temperature change occurs between the inlet and outlet of the unit.
-    - 'adiabatic' - assumes no heat loss occurs between the inlet and outlet of the unit.
+    - 'adiabatic' - assumes no heat transfer occurs between the inlet and outlet of the unit.
     - 'isentropic' - assumes isentropic behavior.
 This requires an additional set of property calculations for the isentropic outlet conditions.
     - 'pump' - assumes that the fluid work is proportional to the pressure difference and flow rate of fluid.
 This is suitable for incompressible fluids.

 * property_package - property package to use when constructing Property Blocks (default = 'use_parent_value').
-This is provided as a Property Parameter Block by the Flowsheet when creating the model.
+This is provided as a Physical Property Block by the Flowsheet when creating the model.
 If a value is not provided, the Holdup Block will try to use the default property package if one is defined.
 * property_package_args - set of arguments to be passed to the Property Blocks when they are created.
 * inlet_list - list of names to be passed to the build_inlets method (default = None).
 * num_inlets - number of inlets argument to be passed to the build_inlets method (default = None).